beynd/blog/objectives-meaningful-work-create-harmony.md

 This may require a bit of discussion to align, but hopefully you don't have fundamental differences.
 If you do, figure it out amongst yourselves until you have **one** decided.

 After coming up with a rough answer to that question, the process begins.
-Following a similar path to *[the Five Whys]*(https://en.wikipedia.org/wiki/Five_whys), we begin questioning it, and through the process, refining it too.
+Following a similar path to [the Five Whys](https://en.wikipedia.org/wiki/Five_whys), we begin questioning it, and through the process, refining it too.

 *"The most important thing for us right now is to get more people to fill out the survey"*